aerogear/datasync-voyager/doc/guides/conflicts.md

   }
 ```

-3. Implement resolver for mutation
+4. Implement resolver for mutation

-Every conflict can be handled using set of predefined steps
+Every conflict can be handled using a set of predefined steps

 ```javascript
     // 1.
 Read data from data source